gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Updated Toolchain Download Repositories

-Starting in Gradle 8, Java Toolchain auto-provisioning needs explicit definition.
+Gradle 7.6 introduced [arbitrary toolchain repositories](https://docs.gradle.org/7.6/userguide/toolchains.html#sub:download_repositories).
+In Gradle 8.0, if toolchain auto-provisioning is needed, at least one Java Toolchain repository needs an explicit definition for the build.
 This can be done via toolchain repository plugins, like the [Foojay Toolchains Plugin](https://github.com/gradle/disco-toolchains):

 ```
 plugins {